Massachusetts' System for Differentiated Recognition, Accountability & Support

-- Online models and self-assessment tools for district and school improvement that are aligned with ESE's 11 Conditions for School Effectiveness and six District Standards and Indicators;
+- Online models and self-assessment tools for district and school improvement that are aligned with DESE's 11 Conditions for School Effectiveness and six District Standards and Indicators;

-- ESE provides targeted grants to enhance district and regional capacity to plan, implement, and sustain practices to improve student performance that are aligned with the 11 Conditions for School Effectiveness.
-One of ESE's goals as an agency is to guide school and district leaders to think more strategically about how best to maximize the various grants they receive, either through entitlement or competitive opportunities; ensure that grant resources are used in ways that directly contribute to attainment of agency goals; and create new practices within the agency itself to improve ESE's practices around grant development, assessment, and award determination.
+- DESE provides targeted grants to enhance district and regional capacity to plan, implement, and sustain practices to improve student performance that are aligned with the 11 Conditions for School Effectiveness.
+One of DESE's goals as an agency is to guide school and district leaders to think more strategically about how best to maximize the various grants they receive, either through entitlement or competitive opportunities; ensure that grant resources are used in ways that directly contribute to attainment of agency goals; and create new practices within the agency itself to improve DESE's practices around grant development, assessment, and award determination.